SANDAG/ABM/src/asim/configs/README_configs.md

   - these were causing crash because they were defined in the pre-processor, but were listed as actual coefficients
 * commented out lines in _tour_mode_choice.csv_ that were missing constants defined:
   - `coef_hhsize`
   - `coef_walkTime` (This one will be a little more complicated because it is derived on c_ivt, but varies by purpose.
-Implementation will probably have to include it as a fixed coef in the coef files.)
+Implementation will probably have to include it as a fixed coef in the coef files.
+Using placeholder for now because without walktime, lots of tour modes were walk.)
 * there were a couple coefficients that I think were just typos.
 They were used in defined in tour_mode_choice, but defined differently in coef files:
   - `coef_age[1624,4155,5664]p_[sr2,sr3]` instead of `coef_age[1624,4155,5664]_[sr2,sr3]`
   - `coef_age65pl_sr2` instead of `coef_age65p_sr2`